JS Kabylie: Period of transition and questioning (1990–1992)

 The 1991–92 championship was catastrophic for the JSK which finished 13th and first non-relegation.
 The club won all the same during this season its third Algerian Cup.

-During the 1992–93 season, the JSK won a new national trophy in its list, namely the Algerian Super Cup against MC Oran (2–2 then 6–5 on penalties).
+During the 1992–93 season, the JSK added a new national trophy to its honours list, namely the Algerian Super Cup against MC Oran (2–2 then 6–5 on penalties).